bocajthomas/SE-Extended/InstallationGuides.md

   3. Press "System File Picker"
   4. Select all 4 apks That Have Just Been Patched
   5. Press "Install"
-  6. Now Follow "SnapEnhance Setup Guide"
+  6. Now Follow "SE Extended Setup Guide"

-### SnapEnhance Setup Guide
+### SE Extended Setup Guide
-  1. Open SnapEnhance
+  1. Open SE Extended
   2. Set Your Language (If Supported)
   3. Press ">"
   4. Allow All Requests
   5. Press "Select Folder"
-  6. Create A Folder For SnapEnhance (This Will Allow SnapEnhance To Read And Write)
+  6. Create A Folder For SE Extended (This Will Allow SE Extended To Read And Write)
   7. Press ">"
   8. Press "Generate"
   9. Wait For It To Map